-7.3 Infrastructure Component (INF)
+7.2 Infrastructure Component (INF)

-The INF Component provides Services that are exposed to other M2M Service Components across the Msc reference point.
+The INF Component provides services that are exposed to other M2M Service Components across the Msc Reference Point.
 The Services within the INF Component are common and utility type Services needed to enable other M2M Services.

-7.3.1 INF to Service Cross Reference
+7.2.1 INF to Service Cross Reference